Puppy Socialisation Classes Held in Hampton

-Louise also Paws for Coffee and also has a Dog Walking and Dog Sitting Business and a Doggie Creche during the day.
-We have specially designed private land covering 50 acres.
-For those people that require this service please contact her on 07985 743719 or see her website HERE
+Louise also owns Paws for Coffee and a Dog Walking, Dog Sitting Business called Paws Academy during the day.
+For those people that require this service please contact her on 0208 123 6085

 At the classes, we play "pass the puppy" where every person at the class handles all the pups in a kind and positive way.

-Problems Caused by Lack of Socialisation: As one of the leading Dog BBehaviouristsin the UK see and treat many dogs that have a problem with children, adults and of course other dogs.
+Problems Caused by Lack of Socialisation: As one of the leading Dog Behaviourists in the UK see and treat many dogs that have a problem with children, adults and of course other dogs.
 My intention is that none of the pups in my classes will suffer these problems in later life.

 To be able to make that statement means that I am acutely aware of the need to socialise and train puppies in the first 16 weeks of their life.
 This period is the most critical in forming a well-rounded and pleasant dog.